CivicActions/ssp-toolkit/docs/ssp.md

 ### CA-9: Internal System Connections

-> The organization:
->   a.
-Authorizes internal connections of [Assignment: organization-defined information
-> system components or classes of components] to the information system; and
->   b.
-Documents, for each internal connection, the interface characteristics,
-> security requirements, and the nature of the information communicated.

 ##### AWS

 Not applicable: There are no internal systems that connect to the FedRAMP certified AWS cloud.